akankshabansal/English-Lexicalized-Text-Substituion/README.md

 English-Lexicalized-Text-Substituion
 ====================================

-Akanksha and I did this project as a part of Natural Language Processing course and Graphical Model.
+Akanksha and Gaurav did this project as a part of Natural Language Processing course and Graphical Model.
 English Lexicalized substiution task (http://nlp.cs.swarthmore.edu/semeval/tasks/task10/summary.shtml) was introduced in SEMEVAL-2007.
 After that many people have worked on this interesting problem.

 We approached this task by exploring distributional semantics of the sentences.
 Our results are very impresssive.
 We have been